 Modern June Birthstone

-June is one of only two months that has three birthstones, giving those fortunate to be born in June a beautiful choice of birthstones amongst pearl, alexandrite or moonstone.
+June has three birthstones, giving those born in June an incredible choice of birthstones, including pearl, alexandrite, and moonstone.

 Historical June Birthstone

-Mesmerizing with hypnotic lace patterns, agate was once known as the traditional birthstone for June.
-Known as the ‘Earth Rainbow,’ the bands of this gemstone appears in almost every color the earth can yield, including a colorless form.
+Known as the ‘Earth Rainbow,’ the bands of this gemstone appear in almost every color, including a colorless form.
+Dendritic agate is one of the most popular types available.